 By L. Drew Gerber

-About the Author: L. Drew Gerber is CEO of www.PublicityResults.com and creator of www.PitchRate.com, a free media tool that connects journalists and the highest rated experts.
+L. Drew Gerber is CEO of www.PublicityResults.com and creator of www.PitchRate.com, a free media connection service for journalists, experts, and publicists.
+Sign up now for free publicity advice including a free online marketing course.
 Gerber’s business practices and staffing innovations have been revered by PR Week, Good Morning America and the Christian Science Monitor.
 His companies handle international PR campaigns and his staff develops online press kits for authors, speakers and companies with Online PressKit 24/7, a technology he developed (www.PressKit247.com).
 Contact L. Drew Gerber at: AskDrew@PublicityResults.com or call him at 828-749-3548.